 Airlines like Easyjet and RyanAir offer great value in airfares, as well as the opportunity of booking one-way tickets through which you can build a nice itinerary through the major destinations of Europe.
 It seems that each European country has a host of these low-cost airlines so shop around for the best deal.

 For North Americans visiting Europe via the UK, book your transatlantic flight into London, with the number of airlines flying into London the prices are usually low, and then book your onward travel via low-cost airlines.
 This method can result in huge savings when compared to booking flights from the US directly to Italy & Greece in particular.

-Another popular way of arriving in Italy is by train using Eurail passes.
-Travelling by train you'll get to see a lot of the Italian countryside, perhaps arriving via the Alps into Venice or Milan.
-Always try to reserve Euro-star trains where you can make seat reservations and be guaranteed to travel on the most comfortable trains.
-Beware of night trains within Italy as the local TV programs and Newspapers have featured many nightmare stories of passengers sleeping in insect infested cabins.
+Another common way to get to Italy is by train.
+But how?
+Using Eurail Passes.
+Travelling by train you'll see a lot of Italian countryside.
+You can arrive to Venice or Milan via the Alps.
+Use Eurostar trains, where you can make seat reservations and be guaranteed to travel on the most comfortable trains.
+Beware of night trains which connect various cities all along Italy, because sometimes local TV programs and newspapers feature many nightmare stories of passengers sleeping in insect-infested couchettes.